 This article studies EPA-HHS cooperation at national and local levels in terms of rule- making and environmental incident management.

-(In Chinese) Lv Zhongmei, Yang Shiming, 2017, ‘‘Controlling Environmental and Public Health Risk: Lessons from Environmental Standard-making of the United States”, Chinese Journal of Environmental Management .
+Yang, Shiming, 2017. ‘‘Controlling Environmental and Public Health Risk: Lessons from Environmental Standard-making of the United States,” with Lv Zhongmei, Chinese Journal of Environmental Management .
 2017 (1).

 This article studies environmental standard making of the United States.
 The US approach of protecting public health with environmental quality standards gives important insight into solving the institutional fragmentation and unclear mandate problems in China’s environmental regulation.